 Lead by example.
 And consider updating your email signature to link to http://opaquemail.org/ to spread to word.

 Going forward, all mail applications should not only support S/MIME, but encourage users to default to it.
 It shouldn't be a hidden, arcane option limited to power users.

-To support that end, we've created a free open-source .NET email library with full S/MIME support via IMAP, POP3, and SMTP available on GitHub.
+To support that end, we've created a free open-source .NET email library with full S/MIME support via IMAP, POP3, and SMTP available on GitHub and NuGet.
 We'll share other resources for simplifying S/MIME using other programming languages.